capirossij/capirossij.github.io/index.md

 ### knowledge graphs
 How to build knowledge graphs ? how to represent them ?
-I am interested in rdf2vec and how to process them when they are large with Machine Learning or Deep Learning approaches ?
+I am interested in rdf2vec and how to process them when they are large with Machine Learning or Deep Learning approaches?

 ### Data Architecture
-How to build data value streams to bring data to Artificial intelligence or Analytics usages with data quality and biaises management ?
+How to build build and manage data value streams with Agentic AI?

 ### Contacts
 mailto:jcapirossi@unexx.eu